LibreBooking/librebooking/doc/INSTALLATION.md

 #### Recommended

-The recommended approach is to backup your current LibreBooking files, then upload the new files to the that same location.
+The recommended approach is to backup your current LibreBooking files, then upload the new files to the that same location.<br>
 This prevents any old files from interfering with new ones.
-After the new files are uploaded, copy your old `config/config.php` file to the config directory in the new version.
+After the new files are uploaded, copy your old `config/config.php` file to the config directory in the new version.<br>
-Then run `/Web/install/configure.php` to bring your config file up to date.
+Then run `/Web/install/configure.php` to bring your config file up to date.<br>
 If you have any uploaded resource images you will need to copy them from their old location to the new one.

 #### Alternative

-An alternative upgrade approach is to overwrite the current LibreBooking files with the new ones.
+An alternative upgrade approach is to overwrite the current LibreBooking files with the new ones.<br>
 If doing this, you must delete the contents of `/tpl_c`.
 This approach will not allow you to roll back and will not clear out any obsolete files.